kreatolinux/src/man/kpkg_run.8.md

 * NO_CHKUPD: Disables autoupdating thru chkupd.
 False by default.
 This will not prevent chkupd from building the package.
 Will be enabled if it is one of these values; "y, yes, true, 1, on"
 * REPLACES: Replaces packages put in the variable.
 Seperated by space.
 * OPTDEPENDS: Optional dependencies for the package.
 Seperated by ';;' like on the example.
+* CONFLICTS: Specify conflicts to the package.
+Seperated by a space like DEPENDS.
+* IS_GROUP: Specify if the package is a group package or not.
+False by default.
+Will be enabled if it is one of these values; "y, yes, true, 1, on"

 # AUTHOR
 Written by Kreato.